You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 TAX LIENS UNDER THE 3-2-24 RULES IN BANKRUPTCY

 Discharging income taxes in bankruptcy does not automatically remove a tax lien.
-You can certainly file for bankruptcy with a tax lien, and the underlying debt will be discharged (assuming you meet the requirements of the 3-2-240 rules).
+You can file for bankruptcy with a tax lien, and the underlying debt will be discharged (assuming you meet the requirements of the 3-2-240 rules).
 However, any lien against the property you acquired before filing for bankruptcy would still stand.
 Fortunately, there are options for dealing with tax liens after bankruptcy.

 Voluntary Release of a Post-Discharge Tax Lien.
-In Chapter 7 cases, the IRS will often release liens after a bankruptcy discharge when the taxes are dischargeable, and there is little property to which the lien can attach.
+In Chapter 7 cases, the IRS will often release liens after a bankruptcy discharge when the taxes are dischargeable and there is little property to which the lien can attach.
 However, the debtor may need to request the release of the lien.

 Payment of a Tax Lien in Chapter 13.
 In Chapter 13 cases, the debtor must pay the tax lien through the Chapter 13 plan as a secured debt.
 (The IRS will generally reduce the lien to the value of the debtor's property when it files its proof of claim.)
-Once the lien is paid in bankruptcy, and the debtor receives a discharge, the IRS or other taxing agency will remove the lien.
+Once the lien is paid in bankruptcy and the debtor receives a discharge, the IRS or other taxing agency will remove the lien.
 Again, you may have to contact the agency if it fails to act within a few months of the discharge.

 Expiration of Federal Tax Liens.
 Most IRS tax liens expire when the 10-year period of collectability ends.
 IRC §6322.
 Therefore, sometimes it is possible to wait out a tax lien, although it would be unwise to do so without consulting an attorney.
 (See also Statutes of Limitations section below.)